irwinleah/django-crud-horse-staff-app/README.md

 ## Description

 Welcome to Horse Staff, the app that holds your horses!
-Owning and working with hroses can take a lot of time (and money), using the Horse Staff App could help save you some headaches in the future.
-Horse Staff keeps track of your horses' feeding and trainings.
+Owning and working with horses can require a lot of time (and money), using the Horse Staff App could help save you some headaches in the future.
+Horse Staff keeps track of your horses' feedings and trainings.

 </div>